 Related to this, I’m intending to build a more active lifestyle.
 I will start indoor rock climbing again, try out a jujitsu class, complete a C25K program in April and May (and then run a race with my father-in-law), and alternate hiking and biking on the weekends in summer.

 I hope that when I combine my low-carb diet, intermittent fasting, and the activity and exercise, the last stubborn pounds will melt away.

 Career and Business

 I use YNAB (You Need a Budget) to track our family finances.
 I like the idea of doing what they call a “Fresh Start” which is exactly what it sounds like: a clean slate, with all your accounts zeroed out (allowing you to bring each starting balance over fresh) and all the budget categories empty.
-It leaves scheduled transactions intact but erases any existing credit card balances, so be careful to do this only when all your credit cards are paid off—or just make note of the transactions that still need to be addressed.
+It leaves scheduled transactions intact but erases any existing credit card balances, so be careful to do this only when all your credit cards are paid off—or just make a note of the transactions that you still need to address.

 When done together it can shine a lot of light and clarity on our financial priorities.

 My biggest goal for 2019 is to finish fully funding our emergency fund.
 Right now it can cover three months, but ideally, it will cover six months of expenses.

 Personal Growth & Development